 The following are more comprehensive reasons why debt settlements are a bad alternative to filing for bankruptcy:

 - Oftentimes, these debts are only settled for 45-50% of the current balance, including late fees and interest.
-This means this forgiven debt is now taxable as income once reported to the IRS.
+This means this forgiven debt is now taxable as income once it is reported to the IRS.

 Contact Our Experienced & Reliable Mesa Bankruptcy Lawyers Today